 JetBlue offers 5 fare options:

 - Blue Basic

 - Blue Plus

 - Blue Extra

-- Mint (available on selected coast-to-coast, Latin American, and Caribbean routes; launching in 2021 to London)
+- Mint (available on selected coast-to-coast, Latin American, and Caribbean routes; London and Paris)

 So How Do These 5 Fares Differ?